-Pluto's atmosphere is likely to be in hydrodynamic escape (Goal 1.3e) with escape rates of a few $10^{10}$ cm-2 s-1 (Trafton et al. 1997, Krasnopolsky 1999), equivalent to several km of frost over the age of the solar system.
+Pluto's atmosphere is likely to be in hydrodynamic escape (Goal 1.3e) with escape rates of a few $10^{10}$ cm-2 s-1 (Trafton et al. 1997; Krasnopolsky 1999), equivalent to the loss of up to roughly a km of frost over the age of the solar system.
 Light photolysis products (H, H2, N) escape, and heavier products may escape at higher N2 flux rates (Trafton et al. 1997).
 Thus, Pluto's escaping atmosphere should leave its mark on Pluto's surface in the sublimation record, and possibly the amount of photochemical products that have rained onto the surface.
-Pluto's atmosphere is expected to extend past the orbit of Charon, although a secondary atmosphere at Charon is not expected (Goal 2.7).
+Pluto's atmosphere is expected to extend past the orbit of Charon, leading to a possible secondary atmosphere on Charon that depends on Pluto's escape rate (Goal 2.7).
 Pluto's ionosphere and extended atmosphere should interact with the solar wind (Goal 2.5), with high fluxes leading to a large region (tens of Pluto radii) of comet-like interaction, and low fluxes leading to a smaller region with Venus-like interaction (Bagenal et al. 1997).
 Neutrals escaping from Pluto's atmosphere are ionized by solar EUV photons or by charge transfer, leading to an energetic particle environment of pickup ions (Goal 3.1).